-F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): BSC offers applicants a test optional path for admission, which allows students to interview and provide more supporting credentials in lieu of providing SAT or ACT test scores.
+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): BSC offers applicants a test optional path for admission, which

+• nterview and provide more supporting credentials in lieu of providing SAT or ACT

-G. Please indicate which h tests your institution uses for placement (e.g., state tests):
+Ţ Please indicate which h tests your institution uses for placement (e.g., state tests):

+J. in tests your institution uses for placement (e.g., state tests).

-SAT
+SAT $\sqcup$

 ACT

 SAT Subject Tests

 AP

 CLEP

 Institutional Exam

-State Exam (specify) :
+State Evam (specify)